canonical/launchpad-manual/developer/tutorials/building-charms-in-launchpad.rst

-because we expect charms and resources to typically have quite different build frequencies (changes to a resource very often require no changes to the corresponding charm), and partly because in the long run it seems likely that we'll want to encourage charms to consume something like ROCKs which should be built separately anyway (although also by Launchpad).
+because we expect charms and resources to typically have quite different build frequencies (changes to a resource very often require no changes to the corresponding charm), and partly because in the long run it seems likely that we'll want to encourage charms to consume something like rocks which should be built separately anyway (although also by Launchpad).

 Be careful to quote channel correctly in ``charmcraft.yaml``: you must write